Sending generated audio through Twilio

 Install dependencies

-npm install elevenlabs express express-ws twilio
+npm install @elevenlabs/elevenlabs-js express express-ws twilio

 Install dev dependencies